turbits/SSDCS-IDA/README.md

 IDA, or ISS Data Archive, is a secure repository software that offers secure storage and access to information.
 Encrypted information is processed, decrypted on-premises, and stored in a secure local database.
 Authenticated users can access and optionally manipulate the data via a locally hosted web interface.

+## 🚶 Walkthrough

+We've prepared a video walkthrough!
+It is approximately 20 minutes in length, but it covers the entire project.
+You can find it on YouTube here [SSDCS Assignment2: IDA Walkthrough](https://youtu.be/DycRguLeBBg).
+The transcript is also available (it's a bit rough) in the `documents/updated` folder of this repository.

 ## 🤝 What is Team Transparency?

 Team Transparency is a group of students in the _University of Essex Online - Secure Software Development (PCOM7E January 2023)_ course.